Tuttotorna/OMNIABASE/README.md

 ---

-Canonical Branch Repositories
+Canonical Repositories

-The current public ecosystem is organized around the following repositories:
+The current public ecosystem is organized around these roles:

-OMNIABASE — umbrella framework repository
+OMNIABASE - umbrella framework

-OMNIA — Diagnostics / Structural Measurement branch
+OMNIA - diagnostics / structural measurement

-omniabase-coordinate-discovery — Coordinate Discovery branch

-omega-translator — Cross-Representation Translation branch
+omniabase-coordinate-discovery - coordinate discovery

+omega-translator - cross-representation translation

-observer-suspension — epistemic pre-layer
+observer-suspension - epistemic pre-layer

-These repositories should be read as distinct roles inside one architecture, not as isolated or competing projects.
+These repositories should be read as distinct roles inside one architecture, not as isolated projects.

-Additional supporting repositories, diagnostics extensions, and historical satellites are mapped in REPOSITORY_MAP.md.

 ---

-Recommended Reading Order
+Reading Order

 A newcomer should read the ecosystem in this order:

-1. PROOF_PATH.md — the shortest public path
+1. PROOF_PATH.md

-2. FIRST_PROOF.md — the first externally legible proof
+2. FIRST_PROOF.md

-3. OMNIABASE_CANONICAL_DEMONSTRATION_v1.md — the central public demonstration

-4. OMNIABASE — the general framework
+3. OMNIABASE_PUBLIC_DEMONSTRATION.md

+4. OMNIABASE_CANONICAL_DEMONSTRATION_v1.md

-5. OMNIA — structural measurement
+5. OMNIA

-6. lon-mirror — operational and runtime-facing evidence
+6. lon-mirror

-7. Pre-Deployment-Structural-Gate — deployment-facing gate
+7. Pre-Deployment-Structural-Gate

-8. omnia-limit — formal stop boundary
+8. omnia-limit

-Optional pre-layer:
+Optional:

 observer-suspension

-Optional side branches and related repositories:

 omniabase-coordinate-discovery